Super Black Market Clash: Black Market Clash

-"Bankrobber" had been a UK A-side.
-"Robber Dub" was originally intended for the b-side of an unreleased "Bankrobber" 12" dance club single.
+"Bankrobber" had previously only been a 1980 UK 7" A-side.
+"Robber Dub" was originally intended for the B-side of an unreleased "Bankrobber" 12" dance club single.
 The two tracks appear here in a combined edit that is unique to Black Market Clash.
 "Justice Tonight/Kick It Over", the dub version of "Armagideon Time", is the last track.
 This was previously available as the B-side to the 12-inch "London Calling" club single.
 The full length version of "Justice Tonight/Kick It Over" is 8:54 and the 7:00 edited version is also unique to Black Market Clash.

 Black Market Clash was reissued in the 1980s on 12-inch vinyl and cassette, with the same track listing as the 10-inch.
 It was re-released on compact disc in 1991, but discontinued when Super Black Market Clash replaced it.
 It was available again for a short period of time in 2006 in a few countries.
 It was reissued on 10-inch vinyl again in 2011.

 Black Market Clash was issued in Japan in 1992, with liner notes in Japanese.